 How to Feel Good About Your Body

 Stop the diet-binge cycle.
-When we give up dieting, we’re also challenging the belief that we deserve to be treated well only after losing weight.
+When we give up dieting, we also challenge the belief that we deserve to be treated well only after losing weight.

-As a psychoanalyst and coach specializing in eating issues, I know that identifying and working through what's eating “at” you is the primary key to change your relationship to food.
+As a psychoanalyst and coach specializing in eating issues, I know that identifying and working through what's eating “at” you is the primary key to changing your relationship with food.

-Self-esteem is also crucial when it comes to our relationship to food and others, and one measure of self-esteem is the way we think about our appearance.
+Self-esteem is also crucial when it comes to our relationship with food and others, and one measure of self-esteem is the way we think about our appearance.

 One clarification: you don’t have to look any certain way to be attractive or feel good.
 It doesn’t matter what you wear, how much makeup you put on, or your hair color.